-write user Write interactively a message to the terminal of user (which must be logged in) echo "Message" write user Write a message to the terminal of user (which must be logged in) wall Write interactively a message to the terminal of all logged in users echo " Message " wall Write a message to the terminal of all logged in users talk user Open an interactive chat session with user (which must be logged in) mesg Display your current message permission status.
-This command works by enabling/disabling the group write permission of your terminal device, which is owned by system group tty .
+write user Write interactively a message to the terminal of user (which must be logged in) echo " Message " write user Write a message to the terminal of user (which must be logged in) wall Write interactively a message to the terminal of all logged in users echo " Message " wall Write a message to the terminal of all logged in users talk user Open an interactive chat session with user (which must be logged in) mesg Display your current message permission status.
+Enabling/disabling the other users to send you messages is done by enabling/disabling the group write permission of your terminal device, which is owned by system group tty.
 The root user is always able to message users, regardless of their permission status mesg y chmod g+w \$(tty) Allow the other users to message you via write, wall, and talk mesg n chmod g-w \$(tty) Disallow the other users to message you via write, wall, and talk cron is a job scheduler, allowing repeated execution of commands specified in crontab files.
+The crond daemon checks the crontab files every minute and runs the command as the specified user at the specified times.
+It is not necessary to restart crond after the modification of a crontab file, as the changes will be reloaded automatically.
+On Systemd-based distros, Systemd timers are an alternative to cron jobs.